Indigenous leader exposes racist myth of ‘Thanksgiving’

 December 9, 2022

-The following edited remarks were made by Kimimilasha James, co-leader of UAINE, at the 53rd annual National Day of Mourning rally, Nov.
+The following edited remarks were made by Kimimilasha James, co-leader of United American Indians of New England, at the 53rd annual National Day of Mourning rally, Nov.
 24, 2022.
 Go to tinyurl.com/3z9cbkzc to live stream the entire rally on youtube.

 Good afternoon sisters, brothers and siblings!